junegunn/vim-fnr/README.md

 vim-fnr
 =======

-Find-N-Replace in Vim.
+Find-N-Replace in Vim with live preview

-(Yes, I'm aware of `:s[ubstitute]`.
-I just wanted to save some keystrokes.
-:kissing:)

 Installation
 ------------